LGBTQ rights in the Czech Republic

 Lesbian, gay, bisexual, and transgender (LGBT) people in the Czech Republic are granted some protections, but may still face legal difficulties not experienced by non-LGBT residents.
 In 2006, the country legalized registered partnerships (Czech: registrované partnerství) for same-sex couples with limited rights, and a bill legalizing same-sex marriage was being considered by the Parliament of the Czech Republic before its dissolution for the 2021 Czech legislative election, when it died in the committee stage.
 In 2025, registered partnerships for same-sex couples with the same rights as married couples were legalized, albeit with same-sex couples not being able to adopt together.

 Czech law bans discrimination on the basis of sexual orientation and gender identity.
 A 2013 Pew Research Center poll showed that 59% of Czechs thought that homosexuality should be accepted by society, the second highest rate among the Eastern Europe countries surveyed.
 Opinion polls have found increasing levels of support for same-sex marriage, with more than 67% of Czechs supporting the legalization of same-sex marriage as of 2020.
-Numerous Czech-based corporations have declared an open letter requesting same-sex marriage within the nation, which was sent on 6 September 2023.
+In 2023, CEOs representing dozens of Czech-based corporations signed an open letter requesting the legalization of same-sex marriage within the nation.
+The letter was sent to Czech Prime Minister Petr Fiala on 6 September 2023.